MilenTecle/znapped-drf-api/README.md

 Relationships:
 - Many-to-one relationship with the User model.
 - One-to-many relationship with the Comment and Like models.
-- Many-to-many relationship with the Hashtag and User models.
+- Many-to-many relationship with the Hashtag model

 #### Comment Model
 Represents a comment on a post.